 - Customer proprietary information.
 We consider the forms, templates, modules, and guides that our customers create within Brightleaf to be confidential and proprietary to those customers.
 We do not re-use, re-sell, transmit to third parties, copy, prepare derivative works from, or permit unauthorized access to them.
-Our personnel accesses them only when we need to in order to perform our obligations and provide the services contracted for in our customer agreements with those law firms.
+Our personnel access them only when we need to in order to perform our obligations and provide the services contracted for in our customer agreements with those law firms.

 - Most if not all of our Customers are attorneys or legal professionals who work for attorneys.
-We consider the client-specific and matter-specific information (which may include personal information) that those Customers, and the third-party users that those Customers share Services with, placed into our system to be highly confidential and proprietary to firm and the firm’s client.
+We consider the client-specific and matter-specific information (which may include personal information) that those Customers, and the third-party users that those Customers share Services with, placed into our system to be highly confidential and proprietary to the firm and the firm’s client.
 We do not re-use, re-sell, or transmit them to third parties, nor do we condone unauthorized access to them.
 We do not permit use of this information for any purpose other than the conduct of business between the firm and its client.
 In accordance with our security policies, we restrict access to the sections of our systems where this information resides, so that only a small, select, pre-screened group of senior technical personnel, bound by confidentiality agreements, have the ability to access it, and may only access it (a) where necessary for the provision of services for the purpose of providing services to the Customer under our agreement with that Customer, (c) in compliance with applicable laws, and (d) in a manner that we can track and log.

 How Do We Protect the Security of Your Information?

-The security, integrity and confidentiality of your information are extremely important to us.
-We have implemented technical, administrative and physical security measures that are designed to protect guest information from unauthorized access, disclosure, use and modification.
+The security, integrity, and confidentiality of your information are extremely important to us.
+We have implemented technical, administrative, and physical security measures that are designed to protect guest information from unauthorized access, disclosure, use, and modification.
 From time to time, we review our security procedures to consider appropriate new technology and methods.
 If you are a user of Brightleaf Services and require additional information about our security measures, please contact our Privacy Officer, Samir Bhatia at email@example.com.

 Data Breach and Security Incident Handling Procedure